ubergeekNZ/pytorch_and_hub/README.md

-# Running pytorch Mnist example using hub dataloader
+# Running pytorch Mnist example using activeloop.ai hub dataloader

 To start the docker enviroment, type